Chinese People's Political Consultative Conference: Deputies

-The CPPCC includes deputies elected from the CCP and its people's organizations, the eight legally permitted political parties subservient to the CCP, as well as nominally independent deputies The composition of the members of the CPPCC changes over time according to national strategic priorities.
+The CPPCC includes deputies elected from the CCP and its people's organizations, the eight non-oppositional democratic parties subservient to the CCP, as well as nominally independent deputies The composition of the members of the CPPCC changes over time according to national strategic priorities.
 The party's Organization Department is responsible for the nomination of prospective deputies who are CCP members.In keeping with the united front strategy, prominent non-CCP members have been included among the Vice Chairs.

 The CPPCC provides a deputy "seat" for the 8 non-communist parties and so-called "patriotic democrats".
 The CPPCC also reserves seats for overseas delegates, as well as regional deputies from Hong Kong, Macau and Taiwan.
 Non-communist party members of the CPPCC are nominated by the party's United Front Work Department for appointment or election to the Conference.The conception of the non-communist parties as part of a coalition rather than an opposition is expressed in the PRC's constitutional principle of "political consultation and multiparty cooperation."
 In principle, the CCP is obliged to consult the others on all major policy issues.
 In the early 2000s, CPPCC deputies frequently petitioned the CCP Central Committee regarding socioeconomic, health, and environmental issues.